-AWG has prepared a model of IDERA regulation annotated for suggested use by contracting states to the Cape Town Convention and its Aircraft Protocol that have made a declaration applying art XIII of the latter.
+AWG has prepared short-form model IDERA regulations for consideration by countries that have made a declaration to apply article XII of the aircraft protocol to the Cape Town Convention.
+In addition, AWG has prepared a model of IDERA regulation annotated for suggested use by contracting states that have made such declaration.
 This document includes an annotated version of the model form with explanatory comments.
-AWG may amend this model form in due course to address issues which may arise in practice.
 A standalone document that complements the model by providing the forms in word can be completed by those contracting states using annotations included in the Model Implementing IDERA Regulation.
+AWG may amend these model forms in due course to address issues which may arise in practice.

 AWG has also prepared a summary powerpoint on the Model Implementing IDERA regulation that reviews its structure, purpose and rule as well as how it can be adapted to local requirements and the scope for local formatlities.

 A Contracting State complies with the Cape Town Convention when it (1) takes all action to ensure that the Cape Town Convention has the force of national law with priority over any conflicting law (an element of effective implementation), and (2) fully and accurately applies the operative terms of the Cape Town Convention to actions and disputes within its scope, whether administratively or judicially.
 In other words, a Contracting State complies with the Cape Town Convention when the treaty legally applies, and is fully and accurately applied, to matters within its scope.